LLNL/umap-apps/external/miniVite/README.md

 # miniVite + UMap

-MiniVite is benchmark in the ECP ExaGraph suite that implements a single phase of Louvain method for community detection.
+MiniVite is benchmark in the ECP ExaGraph suite that implements a single phase of the Louvain method for community detection.
 This page describes how to build [miniVite](https://github.com/Exa-Graph/miniVite) with UMap.

 ## Overview